kitallis/konj/README.md

 # upcoming

+- Katakana → romaji, hiragana
 - Handle mixed-input (hiragana + romaji etc.)
-- Conversion from any input to all other inputs
-    * ~~hiragana → romaji, katakana~~
-    * katakana → romaji, hiragana
 - Conversion from Kana to Kanji
     * this would most likely be something like [henkan](https://en.wikipedia.org/wiki/Language_input_keys#Conversion) in IMEs